 For those who are fashion-forward (or shopaholics), these Hong Kong shopping malls are must-visits

 Looking to shop handbags, men’s shoes or jewellery in Hong Kong?
 There are an array of dazzling Hong Kong shopping malls that are well-stocked with everything from luxurious fashion items to the latest homeware collection.
-We’ve chosen some of our favourites, that impress with great design, stunning wares and even free candies in the toilets!.
+We’ve chosen some of our favourites, that impress with great design and stunning wares!

 Check out these Hong Kong shopping malls